phoenixframework/phoenix/guides/deployment/heroku.md

 erlang_version=21.2.5
 ```

-#### Adding the Phoenix Static Buildpack
+#### Adding the Phoenix Server and Assets Buildpack

-We need to compile static assets for a successful Phoenix deployment.
-The [Phoenix static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static) can take care of that for us, so let's add it now.
+To successfully run Phoenix in production, we need to compile assets and start the Phoenix server.
+The [Phoenix Static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static) can take care of that for us, so let's add it now.

 ```console
 $ heroku buildpacks:add https://github.com/gjaldon/heroku-buildpack-phoenix-static.git